dhanyadavis1999/Breast-cancer-ml/README.md

 1. To develop a machine learning model that can accurately classify breast tumours as benign or malignant based on diagnostic imaging data.
 2. To reduce the feature space while preserving important diagnostic data by using dimensionality reduction techniques, such PCA.
 3. To evaluate and compare the performance of multiple machine learning models (Random Forest, XGBoost, and Logistic Regression) using crucial measures such as F1-score, precision, recall, and AUC-ROC.
-4. To choose the top-performing model for clinical usage while taking interpretability and generalisation into account, based on the major accuracy metric (AUC-ROC).
+4. To choose the top-performing model for clinical usage while taking interpretability and generalisation into account, based on the major accuracy metric .

  Dataset